-He's a tall, thirty-something bloke with designer stubble who started out as a TV presenter on E4, and now he's written a book about politics.
+He's a tall, 30-something bloke with designer stubble who started out as a TV presenter on E4, and now he's written a book about politics.
 So far, so Russell Brand.

 But while Brand had an underprivileged and troubled youth that led him to drug abuse, Rick Edwards spent some of his formative years boning up on books at Cambridge.
 Maybe because of that, he has a different way of looking at the problem of modern politics and why so many "young people" (he says the phrase makes him cringe) are disillusioned and disenfranchised.

-Edwards reckons that, instead of not voting at this year's General Election, like Brand suggested, anyone who doesn't feel represented by any political party should make their voice heard, choosing "None of the Above" – also the title of his new book – by spoiling their ballot paper at a polling booth on 7th May.
-But when I met him at a coffee shop just down the road from his house in Kentish Town, he also admitted that "being known as a youth TV presenter, doing shows like Tool Academy and Made in Chelsea end of season parties," means that chipping in like this might not be an obvious thing for him to do.
+Edwards reckons that, instead of not voting at this year's General Election, like Brand suggested, anyone who doesn't feel represented by any political party should make their voice heard, choosing "None of the Above"—also the title of his new book—by spoiling their ballot paper at a polling booth on May 7.
+But when I met him at a coffee shop just down the road from his house in Kentish Town, he also admitted that "being known as a youth TV presenter, doing shows like Tool Academy and Made in Chelsea end-of-season parties," means that chipping in like this might not be an obvious thing for him to do.
 We chatted about voting, spoiling your ballot, and why disaffected young people should listen to the opinions of a yet another white guy with a pretty sweet life.

 VICE: You say the book isn't a reaction to Russell Brand, but why did you write it?

 Rick Edwards: I did a TED talk about getting young people voting and spoke to quite a lot of young people over the course of researching that.
 I realized that one of the big problems was a lack of simple, clear information.
 They all wanted it, but didn't know where to find it.
 So I said, "Maybe I'll try and write it down."
 And I did.
 I do touch upon what Russell's been doing and I think he's had a really positive effect on the political conversation.